andrewosh/layerdrive/README.md

 1. Each layer of an image can be hosted independently by different peers.
 2. Images that are composed of small additions on top of popular base images can be created/synced quickly, without copying unnecessary layers.
 3. Resolving image metadata only requires syncing a single, small archive -- this enables fast container booting.
+4. Cross-image deduplication works by default: different images with the same base layers will not need to re-sync those layers.

 ### Install
 (WIP: this isn't live yet)